Frequently Asked Questions

 In addition, try to buy from small producers that you know and that have a high turnover (like us).
 Small companies that sell out are your best bet because they can’t simply turn around and buy more oil.
 When their olive oil is sold out, it’s sold out and you have to wait until the next harvest.

 We know this goes against the ‘instant everything’ time we live in, but this is the nature of farming and harvesting, it happens in seasons.
 There is no such thing as ‘unlimited’ with EXAU.
 Sorry!

 What does the harvest, bottle, and expiration date mean?

 The harvest date/year is the time the olives were picked from the tree and pressed for oil.
-Harvest is ALWAYS in late fall / early winter (northern hemisphere).
-For example: 2017 harvest means the olives were picked and pressed in November/December 2017.
+Harvest is ALWAYS in late fall / early winter.
+For example: 2020 harvest means the olives were picked and pressed in November/December 2020.

 The bottle date is when the olive oil was actually put into bottles for consumption.
 Most companies let their olive oil decant or filter before bottling.
 If you see that an olive oil was bottled a few months after harvest don’t worry.
 The oil actually has a lower chance of oxidizing when it’s kept in larger quantities and the producer may be allowing the oil to decant naturally.

 The expiration date is simply a recommendation.
 Olive oil does not expire, but the flavor profile will change with time.

 How soon should I consume my olive oil?
 Does it get better with age?

 Olive oil does NOT GET BETTER WITH AGE.
 It gets rancid.